|

 I just as happily teach individual private sessions as I do

-groups of 50 or more people.
-Many people experience clearer
+groups, whether 6, 60 or more people.
+Many people experience

-vision in the first hour of practicing better eyesight habits
+clearer vision in the first hour of practicing better eyesight

 Breathing added to the vision